Clippers rally from 25 down, beat Pistons 111-101

 Detroit led 65-47 at halftime.
 It was still a comfortable margin until the very end of the third, when the Clippers — who were starting a six-game road trip — began to make a game of it.

-Williams made a pair of 3-pointers during his 16-point run in the fourth.
-Detroit scored only 14 points in the final period.
+Williams made a pair of 3-pointers during his 16-point tear in the fourth.
+Los Angeles outscored the Pistons 35-14 in the final period.

 TIP-INS